Library Predicates

 Inductive True : Prop := I : True

-unit has one value, tt.
-True has one proof, I. Why distinguish between these two types?
-Many people who have read about Curry-Howard in an abstract context and not put it to use in proof engineering answer that the two types in fact should not be distinguished.
+The type unit has one value, tt.
+The type True has one proof, I. Why distinguish between these two types?
+Many people who have read about Curry-Howard in an abstract context but who have not put it to use in proof engineering answer that the two types in fact should not be distinguished.
 There is a certain aesthetic appeal to this point of view, but I want to argue that it is best to treat Curry-Howard very loosely in practical proving.
 There are Coq-specific reasons for preferring the distinction, involving efficient compilation and avoidance of paradoxes in the presence of classical math, but I will argue that there is a more general principle that should lead us to avoid conflating programming and proving.

 The essence of the argument is roughly this: to an engineer, not all functions of type A -> B are created equal, but all proofs of a proposition P -> Q are.
 This idea is known as proof irrelevance, and its formalizations in logics prevent us from distinguishing between alternate proofs of the same proposition.
 Proof irrelevance is compatible with, but not derivable in, Gallina.
 Apart from this theoretical concern, I will argue that it is most effective to do engineering with Coq by employing different techniques for programs versus proofs.
 Most of this book is organized around that distinction, describing how to program, by applying standard functional programming techniques in the presence of dependent types; and how to prove, by writing custom Ltac decision procedures.